microsoft/microsoft-ui-xaml-specs/active/IndexPath/IndexPath.md

 # Description

-The `IndexPath` class provides indexing of nested collections, for example for a TreeView.
+The `IndexPath` class provides indexing of nested collections, for example in a TreeView.

 # Examples